ministrudels/ministrudels/README.md

 - 👋 Hi, I'm Min.
-A polyglot software engineer residing in London.
+A software engineer living in London.
 - 📫 You can reach me at ganhuanmin@gmail.com or https://www.linkedin.com/in/huanmingan/.

 <!---